notonetotalk/thraxisvsmadisons/README.md

 ## The whole picture

-Accounting for all the steps all at once can give us a better picture of just how much faster or slower one method is over another.
+Accounting for all steps at once can give us a better picture of just how much faster or slower one method is over another overall.

 #### Thraxis: